incubyte/code-aid-site/content/en/docs/Code/GlowProject/_index.md

 {{< customCheckBox "Database migration scripts present" >}}

 {{< /customCheckBox>}}{{<whyItMatters>}}
+Database migration scripts are sets of commands that bring your database from one state to another.
+These scripts, often written in SQL or a similar database language, update the schema of your database or change the data within it.
+Migration scripts can be thought of as version control for your database, allowing you to update, rollback, and manage your database schema effectively.
+They are an integral part of database management and are widely used in software development.

 - **Version Control:** Database migration scripts allow you to version control your database changes just like your application code.
 This is essential for consistency across environments.
 - **Collaboration:** Migration scripts enable multiple developers to collaborate on database changes without overwriting each other's work.
 - **Rollbacks:** In case of a problem, migration scripts allow you to roll back database changes to a previous state.